-This tutorial is introduced to understand the process of RPA, its tools, implementation techniques, applications, general difference against the test automation and its advantages.
+This RPA tutorial is introduced to understand the process of RPA, its tools, implementation techniques, applications, general difference against test automation, and its advantages.

 What is RPA?